A Type of Unifying Relation in (A)dS Spacetime: A Type of Unifying Relations in (A)dS

 \subsection{6-points Unifying Relations in (A)dS}

 Now we turn to the 6-pt correlation functions and consider the 5-pt currents.
 In this subsection, we choose the binary tree in (FIG. \ref{fig:6points}), and the trace structure of the corresponding scalar correlator is $(12|36|45)$.
-Now we have $J=123, K=45, A=12, B=3, C=4, D=5$, and the corresponding Lie monomial is [[[1,2],3],[4,5]].
-Since the binary tree of the 3-pt current we have computed in the previous subsection is the sub-tree of this 5-pt current case, we can use the results in the previous subsection to evaluate the recursion.
+This time the deconcatenation is $J=123, K=45, A=12, B=3, C=4, D=5$, and the corresponding Lie monomial is [[[1,2],3],[4,5]].
+Thus we have $ \Gamma=[[[1,2],3],[4,5]]$, and the proper sub-trees are [[1,2],3], [4,5], [1,2], 1, 2, 3, 4, 5.
+Since the binary tree of the 3-pt currents we have computed in the previous subsection is one of the sub-trees of this 5-pt current case, we can use the results in the previous subsection to evaluate the recursion.